ceu-lang/ceu/manual/manual-toc.md

 Keywords
 --------

-Keywords in Céu are reserved names that cannot be used as identifiers:
+Keywords in Céu are reserved names that cannot be used as identifiers (e.g., variable and class names):

 <pre><code><b>
         and         async       atomic      await       bool